 Fire safety regulations and the responsibilities of landlords

-Install an alarm that can detect the smoke on each floor of the building.
+Fire safety regulations and the responsibilities of landlords Install an alarm that can detect the smoke on each floor of the building.

 Install carbon monoxide alarms in all the rooms that contain appliances that burn solid fuel’ for example, wood-burning or coal fire’ stove.
-Make sure all the escape routes are easily accessible.
+Make sure all the escape routes are easily accessible and free from obstruction.

 It is the responsibility of the landlord to make sure that’ any furnishings and furniture’ including the carpets and curtains provided within the premise are safe’ from fire.

+The landlord must provide fire alarms and extinguishers if the property is a large house in multiple occupations (HMO).
 The best way to ensure this is to check the PAT label that states that each item complies with fire safety regulations.

 The Landlords Electricity’ Safety Regulations

-They must also make sure that various electrical appliances already in the property are documented on the tenancy, for example, lamps and cookers.
+They must also make sure that various electrical appliances already located at the rented property are documented on the tenancy, for example, lamps and cookers.

 Landlords are required to carry out visual inspection of the tenancies electrical system and provide free appliance tests fixed on various items for the electricity supplied in the building.

 They must assure the most professional inspection is conducted at the end of every five-year tenancy.
-It is a requirement by the law, especially if the property rented out is HMO’.
-The inspection results will be spelt out on the Electrical’ Installation Condition Report helps towards the identification of whether an electrical system is safe.
+It is a requirement by the law, especially if the property rented out is a House in Multiple Occupation (HMO)’.

 Landlords Responsibilities on Gas Safety Regulations

 These may include gas cookers, boilers and hobs.
-Get a gas safety’ check record copy and ensure its provided to the existing tenants within a period of 28’ days of successful check conducted.
+Get a gas safety’ check record copy and ensure its provided to the existing tenants within a period of 28’ days of a successful check conducted.

 The Energy Performance’ Certificate